Belhoussine/Machine-Language-Interpreter/README.md

 - **Type** describes the type of the next operand.
 "L" means the next operand is a literal.
 "A" means the next operand is an address.
 - **Operand1**: 4 digits - ranges from 0000 to 9999 (10000 values)
 - **Operand2**: 4 digits - ranges from 0000 to 9999 (10000 values)
-- The instruction: ASN L2341 A1001 could be described ass follows:
+- The instruction: ASN L2341 A1001 could be described as follows:

 | operation  | type     |operand1  |type      | operand2      |
 | ---------  | ---------| ---------|----------|---------------|